drvdputt/RADAGAST/README.md

 - Continuum emission of H (free-bound, free-free, and two-photon)
 - Emission coefficients, opacities, and shapes for the lines of H and H2.

-While [SKIRT]("https://github.com/SKIRT/") is our main target, RIDGE-0 is designed as a stand-alone module which, ideally, does not depend on SKIRT in any way.
+While RIDGE-0 was mainly developed for use in the 3D Monte Carlo Dust Radiative Transfer code <a href="http://www.skirt.ugent.be">SKIRT</a>, it is designed as a stand-alone module which, ideally, does not depend on SKIRT in any way.
 It is possible to use this module in any C++ code where the necessary details about the radiation field and the dust can be provided, without having to install anything related to SKIRT.

 This code was developed during my PhD research, and contains many equations and data from other authors to implement the processes listed above.
 Consult my PhD thesis (to be published) for details, equations, and citations.
 Alternatively, one can build the documentation pages or read the comments for each function in the source code.

+## Third party libraries and data
+RIDGE-0 includes a release of the <a href="https://github.com/onqtam/doctest">doctest</a> C++ testing framework, to power a small set of unit tests.

+It also uses <a href="https://eigen.tuxfamily.org">Eigen3</a> for storing vectors and matrices, and performing linear algebra, and <a href="https://www.gnu.org/software/gsl/">GSL</a> for solving several non-linear equations.
+Currently, these libraries are dependencies, but the git history might contain a copy.